 Azathioprine (Imuran) is used for many different inflammatory conditions, including RA.
 The most common side effects are nausea and vomiting, sometimes with stomach pain and diarrhea.
 Long-term use of azathioprine is associated with an increased risk of cancer.

 Cyclosporine (Neoral ) is a powerful drug that often works well in slowing down joint damage.
 But because it can hurt the kidneys and has other potential side effects, it is usually used for severe RA after other drugs fail and is not in widespread use at this time.

-Tofacitinib (Xeljanz) is a type of drug called a JAK inhibitor.
-It is often used in people who no longer respond to methotrexate.
-The drug comes as a pill taken twice a day.
-But because it inhibits immune responses, Xeljanz adds to a person's risk of serious infections, cancers, and lymphoma.
-The drug will carry a "black box" warning about these risks.
+Baricitinib (Olumiant), tofacitinib (Xeljanz) iand upadacitinab (Rinvoq) are drugs classified as JAK inhibitor.
+They are often used in people who no longer respond to methotrexate.
+Tofacitinib comes as a pill taken twice a day, while baricitinib or upadacitinib are taken once a day with or without food.
+Because they inhibit immune responses, they addsto a person's risk of serious infections, cancers, and lymphoma.
+The drugs will carry a "black box" warning about these risks.

 DMARDs slow down rheumatoid arthritis and improve quality of life for most people.
 Some will even achieve a remission while taking them.
 More commonly, the disease activity continues, but at a slower, less intense pace.

 While taking one or more DMARDs, you may have longer symptom-free periods, or flare ups that are less painful or stressful.
 Your joints may take less time to loosen up in the morning.
 At a check-up, your rheumatologist may end up telling you that your most recent X-rays are free of any new damage.
 Taking a DMARD regularly makes you less likely to have long-term damage to your joints, too.

 The FDA has approved all DMARDs.
 Many people take them without ever having problems.